“`html

 The Medical Esthetician vs. Medical Assistant Distinction

-The clearest way to frame it: a medical assistant supports physicians.
+The clearest way to frame it: a medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) supports physicians.
 A medical esthetician is the primary service provider.
 You build your own clientele, develop expertise in specific skin concerns, and — in a commission-based or tip-eligible environment — your income grows with your skill level and client retention.

 If you want to be the one clients ask for by name, esthetics is the path.